top of page

 The mugs came in handy to catch water.

-I was fortunate my side of the tent wasn't leaking.
-Fortunately, Bram had a water resistant sleeping bag, so he could avoid some of the wetness.
+I was fortunate that my side of the tent wasn't leaking.
+Fortunately, Bram had a water-resistant sleeping bag so that he could avoid some of the wetness.
 We wanted to wash our clothes, but everything was too wet for them to dry except a public room at the campsite.
-However, if we left our tent we might come back to a large puddle of water.
+However, if we left our tent, we might return to a large puddle of water.

-When the weather cleared up we went for a walk in the forest.
+We went for a walk in the forest when the weather cleared up.
 There was a signed route with all sorts of assignments and information about the area.
-One of the assignment was to estimate the height of a tree.
+One of the assignments was to estimate the height of a tree.
 Bram thought 35 meters, me 45.
-Fortunately the right answer was 40 meters, otherwise one of us would be more right.
-Further along was a big ant hill.
-The sun was shining and it was swarming with ants.
+Fortunately, the correct answer was 40 meters; otherwise, one of us would be more right.
+Further along was a giant ant hill.
+The sun was shining, and it was swarming with ants.
 Bram thought it was very interesting and wanted to have an ant walk over his hands.
 I thought they were red ants, but Bram disagreed.
 It turned out not to be red ones.
 Nonetheless, Bram was surprised when the ant suddenly raised his head, spread its jaws, and bit his hand.
 Bram suddenly got very fast.
 We also tried to make a match from tree resin and a stick, but it was too wet to burn properly.
-When we were almost back at the campsite I felt something biting my neck.
+I felt something biting my neck when we were almost back at the campsite.
 It turned out to be an ant hitching along.
-Back on the campsite we decided to gather nettles to make tea.
-We had to walk for 2 kilometers to find good plants.
+Back on the campsite, we decided to gather nettles to make tea.
+We had to walk for 2 kilometers to find suitable plants.
 Back on the campsite we made the tea in the pouring rain.
 I poured some in my mugs and tasted it.
-Meanwhile Bram threw the leaves on the ground.
-I didn't think the tea was strong enough so Bram picked the leafs from the ground and put them pack in the pan.
+Meanwhile, Bram threw the leaves on the ground.
+I didn't think the tea was strong enough, so Bram picked the leaves from the ground and put them in the pan.
 The people across from us looked very confused.

-Because the sun had come out we also quickly washed our clothes.
-It took awhile to figure out how the washing machine worked.
-After it finished we tried to open the door, which didn't work.
-We then started another program hoping it would open automatically afterwards.
+Because the sun had come out, we also quickly washed our clothes.
+It took a while to figure out how the washing machine worked.
+After it finished, we tried to open the door, which didn't work.
+We then started another program, hoping it would open automatically afterward.
 Fortunately, that was the case.
 Bram thought the clothes were still too wet, so he wanted to centrifuge again.
-Of course the weather got worse and this time the door didn't open after centrifuging.
-After a lot of trying I learned that if we pressed two buttons at once the door opened, at least we thought this was how it worked.
-We put in my socks which hadn't fit the first time and started it again.
+Of course, the weather got worse, and this time, the door didn't open after centrifuging.
+After much trying, I learned that if we pressed two buttons at once, the door opened, at least we thought this was how it worked.
+We put in my socks, which hadn't fit the first time, and started it again.

 Distance cycled : 0 km